mguery/aws-projects/fargate.md

 - LB is single PoC for all outside traffic.
 To configure a LB, you need to create traget groups.
 TG can have targets of types of instance or IP address.
 - LB has listeners configured with port and protocol.
 It also has rules that will direct rtraffic to target groups if matched.

-**Autoscaling**
-Containers run in Fargate -> Service metrics in CloudWatch -> CW alarms -> Autoscaling policy -> ECS responds to policy -> another container launches in Fargate
+**Autoscaling** - Containers run in Fargate -> Service metrics in CloudWatch -> CW alarms -> Autoscaling policy -> ECS responds to policy -> another container launches in Fargate

-Templates to add autoscaling to your service (Downloads file to desktop)
+Templates to add autoscaling to your service (From containersonaws.com.
+Clicking below automatically downloads file to desktop)
 - [Scale service up and down based on CPU usage](https://s3.amazonaws.com/us-east-1-containersonaws.com/templates/autoscaling/scale-service-by-cpu.yml)
 - [Scale service up and down based on memory usage](https://s3.amazonaws.com/us-east-1-containersonaws.com/templates/autoscaling/scale-service-by-memory.yml)